-In Florida, a Homeowner files an Unlawful Detainer to remove a person from their property.
-Unlike an Eviction, the person that does not have a lease with the Homeowner.
-Further, the person does not pay rent.
-A Homeowner usually files an Unlawful Detainer to remove a family member.
-The Process takes about 5 weeks.
-However, it can take longer if the proper paperwork is not filed.
+A Homeowner files an Unlawful Detainer to remove a person from their property.
+Unlike an Eviction, there is no lease and rent is not paid.
+Another reason they file is to remove a family member or ex-fiance.
+This takes 5 weeks.
+However, it can take longer if the process is not complied with.

 2. Responding to Complaint.
-If a person responds, the case will be set for Mediation.
-Mediation is a very effective way to settle these types of cases.
+If they respond, the case will be set for Mediation.
+This allows the parties an opportunity to settle.
+If they reach an agreement, the case will be dismissed.
+This is a way to resolve these types of cases.

 3. Fail to Respond.
 A default will be entered.
 This prevents a person from filing an Answer.

 4. Final Judgment.
 A Judgment is issued if the Court rules for the Landlord.
 Thereafter, the Clerk will sign the Writ.
 This orders the Individual to vacate within 24 hours.